 For future reference, please also note that the ensemble's instrumentation may change from summer to summer.

-- B-flat Clarinet doubling A Clarinet And E-flat Clarinet)
+- B-flat Clarinet (doubling A Clarinet, Bass Clarinet And E-flat Clarinet)

 - Percussion (see Percussion Instruments Available below)